-- Chemical, physical, or biological changes in sediments or water quality would not be detectable and total concentrations would be below or within existing conditions or designated uses. - Chemical, physical, or biological changes in sediments or water quality would be measurable but total concentrations would be below applicable standards, regulations, and guidelines, and would be within existing conditions or designated uses. - Chemical, physical, or biological changes in sediments or water quality would be measurable and readily apparent but total concentrations would be within applicable standards, regulations, and guidelines.
-Sediment or water quality would be altered compared to the historical baseline, desired conditions, or designated uses.
-Mitigation would be necessary and would likely be successful. - Chemical, physical, or biological changes in sediments or water quality would be readily measurable, and some standards, regulations, and guidelines would be periodically approached, equaled, or exceeded by total concentrations.
-Sediment or water quality would be frequently altered from the historical baseline, desired conditions, or designated uses.
+- Chemical, physical, or biological changes in sediment or water quality would not be detectable as a result of the use of military materials.
+The proposed activities would not violate water quality standards. - Chemical, physical, or biological changes in sediment or water quality would be measurable, but total concentrations would not violate applicable standards, regulations, and guidelines.
+Sediment or water quality would be equivalent to existing conditions, and designated uses of the water body or substrate would not change. - Chemical, physical, or biological changes in sediment or water quality would be measurable and readily apparent, but total concentrations would not violate applicable standards, regulations, and guidelines.
+Sediment or water quality would be altered compared to the historical baseline or desired conditions, and designated uses of the water body or substrate would be changed.
+Mitigation would be necessary and would likely be successful. - Chemical, physical, or biological changes in sediment or water quality would be readily measurable, and some standards, regulations, and guidelines would be periodically approached, equaled, or exceeded as measured by total concentrations.
+Sediment or water quality would be frequently altered from the historical baseline or desired conditions, and designated uses of the water body or substrate would be changed.
 Mitigation measures would be necessary to limit or reduce impacts on sediment or water quality, although the efficacy of those measures would not be assured.

-Duration is characterized as either short-term or long-term.
+Duration is characterized as either short term or long term.
 Short-term is defined as days or months.
 Long-term is defined as months or years, depending on the type of activity or the materials involved.